 The amount of Advanced Standing available to you may be limited by the structure of the course you are applying to transfer into.
 This is particularly important if you are applying to a course that is combined with a Law course or a course unrelated to your original course, for example transferring from Nursing to Business and Commerce.
-If you are transferring to a course you have previously been enrolled in there is no need apply for Advanced Standing for any units that you completed after studying in that course.
+If you are transferring to a course you have previously been enrolled in, you will need to apply for Advanced Standing for any units that you completed after studying in that course.

 Other important transfer information

 How will my academic progression affect my transfer?

 You may not be able to transfer if you are currently on conditional enrolment.
 In circumstances where you are permitted to transfer, you may be placed on conditional enrolment in your new course.

 If you have been suspended or excluded, you cannot apply to transfer to another course as you are not considered to be a current student.